srsapireddy/OpenLANE_EDA/README.md

 ![Image](https://github.com/srsapireddy/Images/blob/main/198.png?raw=true) </br>

-* We need to have a library which has our cell definition for synthesis.
+* We need to have a library that has our cell definition for synthesis.
 * Here the tool should map vsdinverter cell to the synthesis flow.

 ![Image](https://github.com/srsapireddy/Images/blob/main/199.png?raw=true) </br>